BitEscrow/escrow-sdk/docs/client.md

 # EscrowClient Docs

 The `EscrowClient` is a basic client for consuming our API.
-It is designed to be used for any tasks which do not require an identity or signature.
+It has access to all endpoints offered by the escrow server.

+> The client does not include a signing device.
+For signing operations, see [EscrowSigner](./signer.md).

 **Sections**